Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

-where $P$ is transmit power, $h$ is channel gain and $r$ is the minimum distance between transmitter and the receiver.
-Note that the transmitting vehicle always connects to closet typical receiver (BS or vehicle) at distance $r$, thus there will be no interfering vehicles present in the disk $\mathcal{B}(0, r)$ with radius $r$ as shown in Fig. \ref{PLPIllustration}.
-The size of $\mathcal{B}(0, r)$ affects the distribution of interfering nodes, ${\Phi _I}$ as well as the interference to typical receiver.
+{In our system model, we translate the origin to the location of typical receiver vehicle.
+Then, we find the distance $r_v$ between nearest transmitting test vehicle and typical receiver vehicle, which is shortest V2V link distance.
+Later, we find the distance ($r_b$) between the selected transmitting test vehicle and nearest BS which is the shortest V2B link distance.
+The transmitting test vehicle selects the direct mode if $B{r_v^{-\alpha{_v}}} \geq r_{b}^{-\alpha{_b}}$ otherwise the transmitting test vehicle selects the V2B link or network mode, where $r_v$ is the shortest V2V link distance, and $r_b$ is the shortest distance between the transmitting vehicular node and its closest cellular BS of V2N network. {In such case, the selected link distance ($r$) between transmitter (vehicle) and receiver (BS or vehicle) is minimum.
+Generally, there could be interfering transmitter inside the disk due to V2V or transmitter-receiver pairs other than selected link (link between receiver at origin and nearest transmitter).
+However, in our system model, receiving vehicles other than receiving vehicle at center have been ignored, therefore, there will be no interfering vehicles present in the disk $\mathcal{B}(0, r)$ with radius $r$} as shown in Fig.} \ref{Fig2SysModel}. {For this setup, we derive the coverage probability of receiver (cellular BS or vehicle), which connects to its closest transmitting test vehicle in the network at distance $r$, having no interfering vehicles present in the disk $\mathcal{B}(0, r)$.} The size of $\mathcal{B}(0, r)$ affects the distribution of interfering nodes, ${\Phi _I}$ as well as the interference to receiver.
 We need to characterize the distribution of interferers, ${\Phi _I}$ as per their locations (interferers located on road passing through origin or on all other roads) to determine the Laplace transform of the distribution of interference power conditioned on the serving distance $r$ and mode $M$.